morganlinton/BorgPet/README.md

-# Borg-Themed Codex pet

-## What This Is
+## Borg-themed Codex Pet

 This repository contains a custom pet package for the Codex app.
 It is not an official OpenAI Codex pet.
 Official pets live in Codex Settings > Appearance > Pets; this package is a community-made custom pet that you can install locally.
+Resistance is futile.

 ## Files